-Life's too short to be behind the eight-ball when it comes to whisky.
-Anyone can enjoy - or pretend to enjoy - a drop of the gentleman's drink.
-I'm not advocating for a pretentious vocal tasting summary every time you're out for a session with your mates, but rather ensuring you nail the basics of the subject every well-educated man should be familiar with.
+Life’s too short to be behind the eight-ball when it comes to whisky.
+Anyone can enjoy – or pretend to enjoy – a drop of the gentleman’s drink.
+I’m not advocating for a pretentious tasting summary every time you’re out for a session with your mates, but rather ensuring you nail the basics, which starts with understanding the plethora of whisky terms.

 Whisky at first glance…

 Cask Strength – Whisky bottled at the proof of which it came straight out of the barrel.
 ‘Cask’ and ‘barrel’ mean the same thing – in Scotland these casks must be legally made from oak.

 Cooper – A man with a hammer (and other tools) who builds the wooden casks in which whisky is matured.
 Often a vocation that is handed down through the generations, coopering is one of the most traditional crafts remaining in whisky production.
 Also the 28th most popular name for new-born boys in Australia, apparently.

 Cooperage – The art of ageing whiskies in barrels.
 70-80% of a whisky’s taste comes from the cooperage, which is basically varying levels of oxidisation and extraction in tandem with the barrel.
 American bourbons, whiskeys, and ryes use new barrels, while pretty much all malt whisky uses secondhand American or Sherry barrels.

 Dram – While technically a specific unit of measurement – one-eighth fluid ounce to be exact – this just means an unspecified quantity of Scotch.
 This traditional measure quickly became a catch-all term for a not-so-restricted measure of booze, so much so that spirit serving taverns were historically known as “Dram houses.”